chfoo/webaves/docs/man_page_fragments/webaves.warc.list.rst

    Show values with the given field name

 **--json** [default: false]
-   Format at the output as JSON
+   Format the output as JSON

 <*input*>
    Path to WARC file